semgrep/semgrep-docs/docs/semgrep-ci/ci-environment-variables.md

 This environment variable only works with Semgrep versions 1.61.1 and later.
 :::

 Setting `SEMGREP_REPO_DISPLAY_NAME` only changes the project that scan results are reported to.
-The scan still uses the configuration information (such as [project ignores](https://semgrep.dev/docs/ignoring-files-folders-code#define-ignored-files-and-folders-in-semgrep-appsec-platform)) from the repo name detected by Semgrep or set by `SEMGREP_REPO_NAME`.
+The scan still uses the configuration information, such as [project ignores](https://semgrep.dev/docs/ignoring-files-folders-code#define-ignored-files-and-folders-in-semgrep-appsec-platform),  from the repo name detected by Semgrep or set by `SEMGREP_REPO_NAME`.

 ### `SEMGREP_REPO_URL`